 Tracking TOS (time on site), Time in Transit and Time in Warehouse

-Understanding how much time each delivery provider spends at each step of the delivery is critical when optimizing delivery schedules.
+Understanding how much time each delivery provider spends at each step of the delivery is critical when optimizing delivery schedules and understanding on time delivery rates.
 Similarly, insight into the time an item spends in the warehouse before it is prepared for delivery, when it is picked up, and much time it spends in transit can also provide valuable insight that businesses can use to optimize driver schedules and shorten delivery times.

 POD (proof of delivery)